Liam-Zhou/chuwa1206/ShortQuestions/hw10-spring_data.md

 `ApplicationContext` is a sub-interface of `BeanFactory` and adds more enterprise-specific functionality like easier integration with Spring's AOP features, message resource handling for i18n, and event propagation.

 ### 14. What is the Scope of a Bean? and list the examples for each scope.
-The scope of a bean defines the lifecycle of the bean in the Spring Framework.
+The scope of a bean determines its lifecycle and visibility within the Spring application context.

-- singleton: Only one instance of the bean is created and shared across the entire application.
+- singleton: Only one instance of the bean is maintained in the Spring container throughout the application's lifecycle.
     ```java
     @Bean
     @Scope("singleton")
-    public Person personSingleton() {
+    public Person personSingletonInstance() {
         return new Person();
     }
     ```